 On average it is best to utilize the first 4 months for reading and the last one month for practice.
 You should practice at least 1 CFA mock exam every during the last month.
 Once you practice a CFA mock exam you will become familiar with the exam pattern.

 Utilize your days off and weekends very efficiently, add extra study hours for those days, study the CFA notes on every weekend.
 Do not forget—the more you practice, the higher your chances of being successful on the exam.

 End of chapter questions

-Make it a point to always solve end of chapter questions and also record your progress, this will help you track how far you’ve come.
-Just like a CFA mock exam end-of-chapter questions will give you an overview of what areas are tested on the exam, so you can be more focused on these areas.
+Make it a point to always solve the end of chapter questions and also record your progress, this will help you track how far you’ve come.
+Just like a CFA mock exam, end-of-chapter questions will give you an overview of what areas are tested on the exam, so you can be more focused on these areas.
 Additionally, these questions will reveal the weaker areas that you must focus on to improve.

 CFA exams are held on the first Saturday of June (all levels) and the first Saturday of December (only Level I).
-Taking these dates into account, allow yourself four weeks earlier to the exam date to review questions and have practice sessions, also thoroughly revise the CFA notes.
+Taking these dates into account, allow yourself four weeks earlier to the exam date to review questions, and have practice sessions, also thoroughly revise the CFA notes.
 During this period, you should practice more intensively than in previous periods.
 The CFA Institute will give you one CFA mock exam.
-It’s recommended that you set aside at least one day to simulate exam conditions at home with the mock test: a three-hour morning session, two hours of break and a three-hour afternoon session.
+It’s recommended that you set aside at least one day to simulate exam conditions at home with the mock test: a three-hour morning session, two hours of break, and a three-hour afternoon session.
 The CFA mock exam will help you to be well-prepared for the exam physiologically.

 It would also be worthwhile to take a two to four-week study leave or annual leave for the final phase of your preparation.
 You can visit this page for further tips on CFA exam